<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Technology has played an important part in ensuring patients are receiving the care they need in 2020, including video calling, patient entertainment and automation for food services.
 It’s all played a part in limiting close interaction with staff and patients while ensuring patient satisfaction.

 As we approach 2021, it’s evident technology will still play an important part in delivering services to patients.
 That’s why we’ve created a download filled with predictions for the coming year.
-We’ve also taken a look at legacy systems that may be outdated and how they do in comparison to technologies like WiFi SPARK.
+We’ve also taken a look at legacy systems that may be outdated and how they do in comparison to technologies like SPARK TSL.

 Make sure your hospital is prepared by downloading the guide below.
 New call-to-action